majordoobie/barbatos-toolkit/ARMv8 AArch64.md

 ## Navigating Memory
 Typical memory outputs are dumped in hex with 16 bytes across.
 Since they are 16 bytes across, each row increments by 16 bytes or `0x10` making it easier to visualize the increments.
 So, if you want to find address `0x80516074`, you start from the stop at `0x80516000` and go down 7 rows until you find `0x80516070` then go to the right 4 bytes! ![](assets/images/Pasted%20image%2020231208075830.png)

+The hex outlined in red shows the first 4 bytes (word) at address `0x80516074` therefore you can state that the word at address `0x80516074` is `0x38A00000`

 ---
 # Resources